Assur: History

+According to the Oxford Companion to the Bible, Assur was "built on a sandstone cliff on the west bank of the Tigris about 35 km (24 mi) north of its confluence with the lower Zab River".

 Early Bronze Age

-According to the Oxford Companion to the Bible, Assur was "built on a sandstone cliff on the west bank of the Tigris about 35 km (24 mi) north of its confluence with the lower Zab River".
+Early Dynastic III

 Archaeology reveals the site of the city was occupied by the middle of the 3rd millennium BC.
 This was still the Sumerian period, before Assyria emerged.
 The oldest remains of the city were discovered in the foundations of the Ishtar temple, as well as at the Old Palace.

+Akkadian period

+During the Akkadian Empire (c.
+2334-2154 BC), Assur was a provincial capital led by the Iššiʾak Aššur, a vassal of the Akkadian kings.

+Ur III period

-In the subsequent period, the city was ruled by kings from the Akkadian Empire.
-During the Third Dynasty of Ur, the city was ruled by Assyrian governors subject to the Sumerians.
+During the Third Dynasty of Ur (c.
+2112-2004 BC), Assur continued as a governorate subject to the Sumerians.

+Middle Bronze

-Old and Middle Assyrian Periods
+Old Assyrian period

 By the time the Neo-Sumerian Ur-III dynasty collapsed at the hands of the Elamites around the end of the 21st century BC according to the Middle Chronology and mid-20th century according to the Short Chronology following increasing raids by Gutians and Amorites.
 The native Akkadian-speaking Assyrian kings were now free while Sumer fell under the yoke of the Amorites.
 The historically unverified king Ushpia is credited with dedicating the first temple of the god Ashur in his home city, although this comes from a later inscription from Shalmaneser I in the 13th century.

 In around 2000 BC, Puzur-Ashur I founded a new dynasty, with his successors such as Ilushuma, Erishum I and Sargon I leaving inscriptions regarding the building of temples to Ashur, Adad and Ishtar in the city.
 Prosperity and independence produced the first significant fortifications in this period.
 As the region enjoyed relative peace and stability, trade between Mesopotamia and Anatolia increased, and the city of Ashur greatly benefited from its strategic location.
 Merchants would dispatch their merchandise via caravan into Anatolia and trade primarily at Assyrian colonies in Anatolia, the primary one being at Karum Kanesh (Kültepe).